azeman/shorts-annihilator/README.md

+# Installation
+Get the script through **Greasy Fork** [HERE](https://greasyfork.org/fr/scripts/501950-shorts-annihilator).

-# How to use:
+# How to use :
-1) Install using your favourite Userscripts manager (Tampermonkey, Userscripts, etc...)
-2) Open any Youtube Short
+1) Open any Youtube Short.
-3) Refresh the page
+2) Refresh the page.
-4) Congratulations, your brain rot has been healed.
+3) Congratulations, your brain rot has been healed.